Cardiac imaging: Magnetic resonance imaging (MRI)

-Magnetic resonance imaging visualises the heart by detecting hydrogen atoms using superconducting magnets, particularly those attached to water and fat molecules.
+Magnetic resonance imaging visualizes the heart by detecting hydrogen atoms using superconducting magnets, particularly those attached to water and fat molecules.
 These hydrogen atoms possess a property known as nuclear spin.
 Although the direction of this spin is usually random, the spin can be aligned using a powerful magnetic field.
 Faint electromagnetic signals are emitted by these hydrogen atoms when their alignment is temporarily disturbed which can be detected and used to create an image of the heart.

-MRI is able to measure the size, shape, function, and tissue characteristics of the heart in a single session.
+Cardiovascular magnetic resonance (MR) technology is able to measure the size, shape, function, and tissue characteristics of the heart in a single session.
+It is also commonly used to determine ventricular function and for the evaluation of structural heart disease.
 It is more reproducible than echocardiography with less inter-observer variability, allowing for more precise reference ranges to better distinguish health from disease.
+Additionally, MR lacks ionizing radiation and does not have any known long-term effects, making it safe for repeated imaging.

 Additional benefits from cardiac MRI include the ability to detect scar within the heart using late gadolinium enhancement, and identify other abnormalities of the heart muscle itself such as infiltration with iron or amyloid protein.
 Disadvantages of MRI include lengthy protocols and the potential for claustrophobia.
 Furthermore, an MRI scan cannot be performed in some people who have metallic implants such as some types of pacemakers, defibrillators, although many modern pacemakers are safe for use within an MRI scanner.
 Other metal structures such as artificial valves and coronary stents are generally not problematic.
+However, MR is less widely available and may be more difficult for patients to tolerate than other noninvasive modalities, requiring physician monitoring for complex cases.

 Recent development in deep learning and convolutional neural network techniques have made it possible to analyze and quantify some aspects of cardiac MRI automatically.
 The use of cardiac MRI is projected to increase through greater availability of scanners and more widespread knowledge about its clinical application.

 Computed tomography (CT)

+Computed tomography (CT) provides simultaneous evaluation of multiple systems.
+A downside to CT scans are that they subject the patient to ionizing radiation, but technological improvements are lessening the amount.
+CT is best employed in low-to-intermediate-risk patients and is often used when other noninvasive tests are equivocal or abnormal.
+The Wells' score for pulmonary embolism or the Diamond-Forrester chest pain criteria and Thrombolysis in Myocardial Infarction (TIMI) score can help select appropriate patients for CT.